2011 Atlantic hurricane season: Hurricane Irene

 Irene impacted the East Coast of the United States from Florida to Maine.
 Rough seas along the coast of Florida resulted in minor beach erosion and the deaths of two people.
 Overall, damage in Florida, Georgia, and South Carolina was minimal.
 Eastern North Carolina was lashed with heavy rainfall, strong winds, and abnormally high tides.
 In all, over 1,100 homes were destroyed and thousands of others were damaged in North Carolina.
 Damage in the state reached about $1.2 billion.
 New Jersey was also hit hard by flooding, strong winds, and storm surge.
 A number of rivers and creeks reached record or near record levels.
 Winds left approximately 1.6 million people without electricity.
 About 200,000 buildings and homes across the state suffered some degree of damage.
 The cost of damage throughout the state was approximately $1 billion.
 In New York, winds left almost 350,000 homes and businesses without power in Nassau and Suffolk counties alone, but the state received only minor wind damage overall.
 Storm surge left hundreds of millions in damage in New York City and on Long Island.
 Severe flooding occurred in the Catskill Mountains region, with three towns rendered completely uninhabitable.
 Damage in the state of New York was estimated at over $1.3 billion.
 In Vermont, rainfall totals of 4–7 in were common.
 Approximately 800 homes were damaged or destroyed.
 Additionally, nearly 2,400 roads and 300 bridges were damaged or washed away, several of which were covered bridges built more than 100 years prior to the storm.
 Flooding in Vermont was considered the worst since the flood of November 1927, with uninsured losses alone reaching about $733 million.
-The other states of New England experienced extensive flooding, but to a less degree.
-The storm left at least 58 deaths and about $15.8 billion in damage in the United States, which makes it the seventh costliest hurricane in the country.
+The other states in New England experienced extensive flooding, but to a less degree.
+The storm left at least 58 deaths and about $15.8 billion in damage in the United States.
 The remnants of Irene also brought flooding to Canada, especially Quebec.
 One death and about $130 million in insured damage were reported.